22 Best Things to Do in Ocala, FL

 The exhibits display the 13000-year history of the region, which was ridden with great tragedy amidst spells of prosperous abundance.

-You can go on incredibly exciting tours of the Fort King Trail located on the surrounding grounds.
+You can go on fascinating tours of the Fort King Trail on the surrounding grounds.

-If you are a thrill-seeker, you must ride the exciting Canyons Zip Line that stretch over a tall cliff at over 155 feet above ground level.
+If you are a thrill-seeker, you must ride the exciting Canyons Zip Line and Adventure Park that stretches over a tall cliff at over 155 feet above ground level.

 The zip line is incredibly long - 1,150 feet over the Lost Spring Lake lying below.